Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 Zerodha charges no deposit fees.
-You can deposit through bank transfers, and through the Unified Payment Interface (UPI), an instant payment system.
-Unfortunately, you cannot use credit/debit cards.
+You can deposit via bank transfers and the Unified Payment Interface (UPI), an instant payment system.
+Unfortunately, credit/debit cards are not supported.

-You can only deposit money from accounts which are in your name.
+You can only deposit money from accounts that are in your name.

 Zerodha withdrawal fees and options